-Adopted by Sandford St Martin Parish Council on 14 November 2019
+Adopted by Sandford St Martin Parish Council on 16 September 2021 Last approved on 06 October 2022

 This policy applies to all employees of Sandford St Martin Parish Council.
 The Council aims to secure the attendance of employees throughout the working week.
 However, it recognises that a certain level of absence may be necessary due to sickness, through illness or injury.
-It is the Council's policy to offer, as far as is possible, security of employment during such periods, subject to operational requirements and the conditions below
+It is the Council's policy to offer, as far as is possible, security of employment during such periods, subject to operational requirements and the conditions below.